Bernadette Gallagher, PHD, RSW

-Brant FACS currently has two Directors of Service; one Director of Aboriginal Services, one Director of Special Projects, and one Director of Administration.
-These five Directors combined have over 110 years of service with Brant FACS.
-They support a leadership team of 25 Managers and 190 support staff and frontline workers who carry out parental decision-making authority for 297 Children in Care (2017).
+Brant FACS currently has two Directors of Service, one Director of Aboriginal Services, and one Director of Administration.
+These four Directors combined have over 70 years of service with Brant FACS.
+They support a leadership team of 21 Managers and 140 support staff and frontline workers who carry out parental decision-making authority for 309 Children in Care (2018).

 Jill has worked as a Social Worker for over thirty years both inside and outside the child welfare sector.
 She began her career in child welfare and later worked in Employee Assistance Programs, in direct service and training.
 She later worked with various private companies offering Management Training.
 She returned to direct service working with young pregnant and parenting youth through a Young Parenting Resource Center in Hamilton.
 During her 12 years working with young mothers and fathers, she learned a great deal about the experiences of youth with child welfare from a user’s perspective.
 In 2001, Jill returned to child welfare at Brant FACS as the Foster Care Recruiter and Trainer and then later served as Manager of the Child Development Unit.

 Jill is currently Director of Service with Brant Family and Children’s Services.
 With service users as teachers, she is committed to promoting critical thinking and innovation with a field that often defaults to mediocracy for compliance purposes.
 With a vision of having hope replace fear in child welfare, she works to support innovation within a system that has the power to create as many problems as it solves.
 While completing her M.S.W. at Master University in 2010, Jill’s thesis “A Kingdom in Trouble” focused on the Integration of Child Welfare and Community Development which was recognized and awarded the University’s Judge Hugh C Arrell Prize.